targendaz2/Jamf-Scripts/README.md

 ### Create Local Account From Assigned User
 #### Purpose
 Creates a local user account based on the assigned user in Jamf.
-Prompts a password to be set the first time that user signs in.
+Prompts a password to be set on first login.

 ### Uses
 * If you're assigning devices to users in a NoMAD Login AD or DEPNotify workflow.